 The leaves from the small leaf China tea plant (camellia sinensis) tend to have lower caffeine levels than the leaves from the large leaf Assam tea plant (camellia assamica).
 One factor that does not impact caffeine level is the level of oxidation.
 Green, oolong, black and white teas all contain caffeine.
 No one category of tea has more or less caffeine than another.
 Again, it all depends on the particular tea in question.

-There are many parameters of preparing tea that affect caffeine content such as:
+There are many parameters for preparing tea that affect caffeine content such as:

 - the amount of leaf,